-Casting your ballot via an electronic machine that lacks a paper trail (commonly referred to as “touch screen voting”) is a violation of your civil right to have your intent counted in an election.
+Casting your ballot via an electronic machine that lacks a paper trail (commonly referred to as “touchscreen voting”) is a violation of your civil right to have your voting intent counted in an election.
 There are 15 states that, at least in part, allow voting on touchscreen devices without a paper trail that confirms the voter’s intention.
-That makes a true recount virtually impossible, and raises serious questions about hacking, or the possibility of improperly calibrated machines leading to a skewed result.
-Some state legislatures have taken measures to abolish touch screen voting in favor of paper ballots.
-All states, however, should do so; The future of American’s faith in elections are at stake.
+That makes a true recount virtually impossible and raises serious questions about hacking and the possibility of improperly calibrated machines leading to a skewed result.
+Some state legislatures have taken measures to abolish touchscreen voting in favor of paper ballots.
+All states should.
+American’s faith in elections is at stake.

-Before going into those responses, there are two main problems with touchscreen electronic voting with no paper trail: miscounted votes, and a civil rights violation during recounts where the intent of the voter cannot be determined.
+There are two main problems with touchscreen electronic voting with no paper trail: miscounted votes and a civil rights violation during recounts, where the intent of the voter cannot be determined.

 Meanwhile, in Chambers County, Texas, election officials last week suspended voting by machine until a software update could be deployed.
 The machines had been recording votes improperly.

 Without a paper record of each vote, it is virtually impossible to conduct a meaningful recount in a close election.
-There is a longstanding test that the “intent of the voter” must be taken into account during a manual recount of votes.
+There is a long-standing test that the “intent of the voter” must be taken into account during a manual recount of votes.
 This was specifically referenced in the 2000 presidential election in Florida, when “hanging chads” became a household word.
 In some instances, even “dimpled chads” were counted.
-A sufficiently large depression was seen for a vote in a punch-card, and the vote would be counted for that candidate.
+A sufficiently large depression in a punch card was seen as a vote, and the vote would be counted for that candidate.

 I have been involved in multiple recounts at the municipal level in elections in Massachusetts.
 I was a campaign observer, and the voter intent standard was to be counted there as well.
 If, for instance, a person circled a candidate’s name, instead of filling in an oval, the vote would go to that candidate based on the voter’s intent.

-It is a civil right that your vote be counted as you intended it to be counted.
+It is your civil right that your vote be counted as you intended it to be counted.
 Without a paper record of your vote, that is not possible.
-For that reason alone states that have electronic voting should, at a minimum, allow you to cast a vote by paper ballot if you request to do so.
+For that reason alone, states that have electronic voting should, at a minimum, allow you to cast a vote by paper ballot if you request to do so.
 But not all states do.

-Brad King, a spokesman for the Indiana Secretary of State, told CR that if paper ballots are available in a jurisdiction that has a Direct Recording Electronic system (DRE),a voter may request a paper ballot.
-However, the jurisdiction is not required to have those paper ballots on hand, so they “may not have the paper ballot stock available to make this request.”
+Brad King, a spokesman for the Indiana secretary of state, told CR that if paper ballots are available in a jurisdiction that has a Direct Recording Electronic system (DRE),a voter may request a paper ballot.
+However, the jurisdiction is not required to have those paper ballots on hand, so election administrators “may not have the paper ballot stock available to make this request.”
 In many other states with voting machines, you must request a vote-by-mail ballot in order to vote by paper.